Metro: Corentin Cariou (line 7)

 A large, banquet hall-style restaurant offering a wide range of traditional Chinese dishes, from classic seafood and meat courses to gastronomic specialities like abalone and sea cucumber, as well as some Thai and Japanese dishes.

-Metro: Porte de la Villette (line 7)
+Metro: Porte de Pantin (line 5)

 This is the 3rd largest park and represents one of the largest concentrations of cultural venues in Paris.
 It houses Europe’s largest science museum (Cité des Sciences et l’Industrie), 3 major concert venues, and a 360 degree cinema.